Two-point Functions and Bootstrap Applications in Quantum Field Theories: Scalar propagators

 where as usual time $x^0$ has a small imaginary part according to

 To perform the rest of integrals in \eqref{eq:scalar_wightman_start} we split the discussion into two distinct situations: when $x^2>0$ (space-like separation) and when $x^2<0$ (time-like separation).
-We will completely exclude the light-like separation $x^2=0$ from the discussion.
+As indicated in the beginning of the section we will completely exclude the light-like separation $x^2=0$ from the discussion.

 Let us consider first the space-like separation of points.
 In this situation we can perform the Lorentz transformation to set $x^0=0$.
 We can then perform the integral \eqref{eq:scalar_wightman_start} as follows